-When the Tech Giant industry was nascent, some clever startups started their journeys and in a short span of time, accumulated millions.
+When the tech industry was still nascent, many people who we know as tech giant owners today launched tech companies, quickly accumulating millions.
 We are talking about the ‘four horsemen of the tech’: Google, Apple, Facebook, and Amazon.

-Being wary of their place one should never underestimate their own ideas.
-There is still hope of finding yourself some space in the market even when the tech giants are seemingly quite grounded.
+The owners of these companies understood that one should never underestimate their own ideas.
+Even now, there is still hope of finding yourself some space in the market even when the tech giants are seemingly quite grounded.
 The following 5 strategies should help:

 1) Create advantages of your own

 The likes of Amazon and Apple can:

-- Defeat any competition when it comes to marketing
+- Defeat any competition when it comes to content marketing

-- Use their large resources in achieving anything
+- Use their large resources to achieve anything

 - Buy any technology